jdeniau/behat-docs/cookbooks/custom_formatter.rst

 -  any stdin, coupled with an "errorformat" (a Vim inspired format that can convert text string to machine-readable errors),
 -  a `"Reviewdog Diagnostic Format" <https://github.com/reviewdog/reviewdog/tree/48b25a0aafb8494e751387e16f729faee9522c46/proto/rdf>`__: a JSON with error data that reviewdog can parse.

-In my case, I tried parsing Behat's output with errorformat, but I do not know this language, and the multi-line Behat output with "dots" didn't make it easy.
+But parsing Behat stdout with errorformat is not that easy, as Behat's output is multi-line, add dots, errorformat can be tricky and might not handle every case (behat has different possible outputs, etc.).
-So I decided to create a custom formatter for Behat.
+So We will create a custom formatter for Behat.

-This way, I will still have Behat's human-readable stdout, and a JSON file written that reviewdog can understand.
+This way, we will still have Behat's human-readable stdout, and a JSON file written that reviewdog can understand.

 Let's dive
 ----------